danmaps/wordle-rainwater/readme.md

 ```

-The above example wordle score translates into the following elevation map and "traps" 7 units of rain water.
+we can imagine  the following elevation map and determine that it "traps" 7 units of rain water.
 ```
 [3, 0, 2, 0, 4]
 7 water